Skip to content

 Kelly Gonez

-Kelly Gonez is a former teacher and Board of Education President running to continue representing the families and students of Board District 6 (East San Fernando Valley).
+Kelly Gonez is a former teacher and Board of Education President representing the families and students of Board District 6 (East San Fernando Valley).
 Kelly Gonez has been a steadfast voice for the most at need members of our community.
 Under her leadership, LAUSD has increased services to unhoused students, removed barriers to college for working class students, and invested in early childhood education.

 Now she is ready to champion universal Pre-school, equity in LAUSD policies and increased college readiness.
 Kelly Gonez knows that the path to stronger public transportation is through caring for the entire community.
-We are proud to support her for re-election.

 LA City Mayor